-You can claim property and plant repairs and maintenance but not additions or improvements-these can be depreciated.
-If your property has been classed as a leaky home please contact the Non-resident Centre.
+You can claim property and plant repairs and maintenance but not additions or improvements-these may be depreciated.
+If your property has been classed as a leaky home please contact us, see page 3.
 Note that depreciation on most buildings is no longer claimable.
 This generally covers buildings with an estimated useful life of 50 years or more.